akhiluidev/nextjs-task/README.md

 ---

+## Performance Optimizations

+- Implemented `useMemo` for efficient product filtering and reduced unnecessary re-renders
+- Used reusable components to maintain clean and scalable code structure
+- Responsive UI optimized for mobile, tablet, and desktop devices
+- Lightweight application structure for better performance and smooth user experience
+- Used local static product data for faster rendering

+---

 ## AI Usage

 This project was developed with the help of AI tools for improving development speed and code quality.